jrobertorma/chord-viewer/chord-viewer-dev-notes.md

 The first approach is to use this db to display chords.

 Luckily for my plans, there is this package to display svg guitar chords using a the chords db, it is [react-chords](https://github.com/tombatossals/react-chords) by tombatossals (again).

+## How does it work
+The app fetches the chords db and turns it into an array.

+Then it passes a filter to return the needed chords, based on an object.

+Then renders the diagrams for those chords.